uikit/uikit-site/docs/pages/sticky.md

 ## Responsive

 You also have the possibility of disabling the sticky behavior for different devices by applying the `media` option to the `uk-sticky` attribute and adding the appropriate viewport width.
+The element will be sticky from the specified viewport width and upwards, but not below.

 ```html
 <div uk-sticky="media: 640"></div>